- Chart

 Goal

-The primary investment goal of the Invesco FTSE RAFI Developed Markets ex-U.S. Small-Mid ETF is to provide investors with broad exposure to small and mid-capitalization equities in developed markets outside of the United States, using a fundamentally weighted index approach.
+The primary investment goal of the Invesco FTSE RAFI Developed Markets ex-U.S. Small-Mid ETF is to provide investors with returns that correspond to the performance of the FTSE RAFI Developed ex-U.S. Small-Mid Index, before fees and expenses.

 Investment Approach and Strategy

-Composition The ETF holds a diversified portfolio of equities from developed countries excluding the United States.
-The selection and weighting of these stocks are based on fundamental criteria (book value, earnings, cash flow, and dividends) rather than traditional market capitalization.
+Composition The ETF primarily holds a diversified portfolio of equity securities of small and mid-capitalization companies located in developed countries outside of the United States.
+The selection and weighting of these equities are based on fundamental factors such as book value, earnings, dividends, and sales, as defined by the RAFI methodology.

 Market Position